Confidence, Curated

 Our story

-Many of our Go For Glass members come from less affluent households, where building a business professional wardrobe for competitions can be a significant challenge.
+Many of our Go For Glass members come from less affluent households, and building a business professional wardrobe for competitions can be a significant challenge.
 In these communities, even finding quality secondhand options is often difficult.
-We recognized that gap—and set out to address it.
-While the program is currently focused on Washington State, members have already expressed interest in launching similar efforts in other regions.

 Help the cause